ansys/pymapdl-reader/docs/source/user_guide/loading_emat.rst

 Working with a ANSYS Element Matrix File (.emat)
 ================================================
-The ANSYS element matrix file is a FORTRAN formatted binary file containing the following for each element.
+The ANSYS element matrix file is a FORTRAN formatted binary file containing the following for each element:

  - Stiffness matrix
  - Mass matrix